srushti-714/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_01_lab_ak.md

 1. On the taskbar, select the **Microsoft Edge** icon.

-1. In the open browser window, go to the Azure portal (<https://portal.azure.com>).
+1. In the open browser window, go to https://portal.azure.com.

 1. At the sign-in page, enter the email address for your Microsoft account, and then select **Next**.